loolooyyyy/Annotation-Builder/README.md

 ```

-Look at tests for complete example.
+Look at tests for a complete example.

 # Use case
-when using Guice, instead of Named("some name") you can use your own annotation.
+when using Guice, instead of Names.Named("some name") you can use your own annotation.
-or for any other use you can imagine (and needs instantiating annotations
+or for anything else you can imagine (and needs instantiating annotations
 of course).

 ```java